feos-org/feos/docs/api/eos.md

 The `eos` module contains the `EquationOfState` object that contains all implemented equations of state.
 The `State` and `PhaseEquilibrium` objects are used to define thermodynamic conditions and -- once created -- can be used to compute properties.

+If you want to adjust parameters of a model to experimental data you can use classes and utilities from the `estimator` module.

 ## `EquationOfState`

 ```{eval-rst}